Meconium plug syndrome may result from Hirschsprung disease or cystic fibrosis.

 Typically, newborns have feeding problems, vomit, have an enlarged abdomen, and do not have a bowel movement during the first day or two of life.

 The diagnosis is based on symptoms and x-ray results.

 The blockage is treated with enemas and sometimes surgery.

 Meconium, a dark green material, is a newborn's first stool.
 Newborns expel meconium at or shortly after birth.
 If the meconium is abnormally thick or tarlike, it can block the large intestine (colon).
 In meconium plug syndrome, the colon is completely blocked with thick meconium.
 Above the blockage, the small intestine is enlarged (dilated) resulting in abdominal swelling (distention).

-Meconium plug syndrome usually occurs in infants who are otherwise healthy, but it is more common among premature infants or infants born to diabetic mothers or mothers with severe preeclampsia or eclampsia who were given magnesium sulfate.
-Meconium plug syndrome may be a sign of other disorders, such as Hirschsprung disease.
+Meconium plug syndrome usually occurs in infants who are otherwise healthy, but it is more common among premature infants, infants born to diabetic mothers, and infants of mothers who were given magnesium sulfate to treat preeclampsia, eclampsia, or preterm labor.

 After birth, newborns usually pass meconium in the first 12 to 24 hours.
 However, newborns with meconium plug syndrome do not pass meconium within the first day or two and also have symptoms of intestinal blockage, including vomiting and abdominal swelling.
 Doctors may feel enlarged loops of small bowel through the abdominal wall.